How to start an Airbnb business in 5 simple steps

 How Airbnb works for hosts

-Airbnb hosting requirements include providing at least 30 days of availability per year and maintaining basic hospitality standards.
+Airbnb hosting works by listing your property on the platform, setting your availability and pricing, and receiving bookings from travelers.
+You must provide at least 30 days of availability per year and maintain basic hospitality standards.

 You can choose from several payment options, depending on your preference for speed or cost: